valkey-io/valkey-rfc/Triggers.md

 Valkey already has a feature to report different [keyspace notifications](https://valkey.io/topics/notifications/) which currently provides the ability to publish keyspace events to registered subscribers.
 The implementation should introduce the ability to set a trigger function to run on **ANY** event which is defined for [keyspace notifications](https://valkey.io/topics/notifications/).

 ### Triggers configuration
 By design Triggers will not require ANY configuration in order to work.
-The Triggers will be part of the loadable function libraries and should be able to run on the target events even if the user **DID NOT** explicitly configured keyspace-notifications.
+The Triggers will be part of the loadable function libraries and should be able to run on the target events even if the user **DID NOT** explicitly configure keyspace-notifications.

 ### Atomicity and triggers